dawidd6/deber/README.md

 - Automatically determine if target distribution is Ubuntu or Debian by querying DockerHub API
 - Skip already ran steps (not every one)
-- Include or exclude steps per your likings
+- Install extra local packages in container
 - Plays nice with `gbp-buildpackage`
 - Easy local package dependency resolve
 - Don't clutter your parent directories with `.deb`, `.dsc` and company
 - Every successfully built package goes to local repo automatically so you can easily build another package that depends on previous one
-- Ability to provide custom `dpkg-buildpackage` and `lintian` options by exporting a couple of environment variables
+- Ability to provide custom `dpkg-buildpackage` and `lintian` options
 - Packages downloaded by apt are stored in temporary directory, to avoid repetitive unnecessary network load
 - Option to drop into interactive bash shell session in container, for debugging or other purposes
+- Listing of containers, images and packages
+- Use network in build process or not
+- Automatically rebuilds image if old enough

 ## Dependencies